javacaliente/superdesign-mcp-server/README.md

 # Superdesign MCP Server

-An MCP (Model Context Protocol) server that brings [Superdesign](https://github.com/superdesigndev/superdesign) - an open source AI design agent by [@jasonzhou1993](https://twitter.com/jasonzhou1993) and [@jackjack_eth](https://twitter.com/jackjack_eth) - to Claude Code as native tools.
+An MCP (Model Context Protocol) server that brings [Superdesign](https://github.com/superdesigndev/superdesign) - an open source AI design agent by [@jasonzhou1993](https://twitter.com/jasonzhou1993) and [@jackjack_eth](https://twitter.com/jackjack_eth) - to Cline and other MCP-compatible IDEs as native tools.
 This server operates as a "design orchestrator" that provides structured specifications for your IDE's LLM to execute, enabling Superdesign's sophisticated design capabilities without requiring Anthropic API keys.

 ## Key Benefits

-- **No API Keys Required**: Works directly with Claude Code's built-in LLM connection
+- **No API Keys Required**: Works directly with your IDE's built-in LLM connection
 - **Local Execution**: Runs entirely on your machine as an MCP server
-- **IDE Integration**: Seamlessly integrates with Claude Code (and potentially Cursor, Windsurf, or other MCP-compatible IDEs - untested)
+- **IDE Integration**: Seamlessly integrates with Cline, Claude Code, Cursor, Windsurf, and other MCP-compatible IDEs
 - **Based on Open Source**: Built on top of [Superdesign.dev](https://www.superdesign.dev), an open source AI design system

 ## Installation